Who makes the ideal sponsor – and does it matter?

 It does matter and our leaning is to look for future sponsors that have come through the operational or strategy side of the business.
 OK, we now hear howls of derision from project delivery people.
 We’re not saying that an experienced project manager cannot make a great sponsor.
 However, they may be more challenged in succeeding than someone from the operational side (and who has the required competences) and who is also honest about their weaknesses.
 We would welcome views and debate on this contentious conclusion.

-The APM Governance SIG will be exploring the role of the sponsor in a series of webinars next month, starting with Sponsorship: how to enhance the role within the project profession on 9 July at 12.30.
-You can register for free by visiting APM events.
+The APM Governance SIG explored in 2020 the role of the sponsor in a four part webinar series, starting with Sponsorship: how to enhance the role within the project profession.

 (i) References to project includes programme and investment or vice versa.